Town Recycling Services

 The Town of Mount Pleasant offers limited recycling services:

 - Oyster Shell Recycling - help the Town and SC Department of Natural Resources (SCDNR) protect the environment by recycling your oyster shells at our maintenance facility on Sweetgrass Basket Parkway.
-The shells need to be collected and disinfected prior to being re-used for oyster reef construction.
-Shells should never be dumped into the marsh or a pond as it may be harmful to existing oyster populations.
+The shells need to be collected and disinfected before being re-used for oyster reef construction.
+Shells should never be dumped into the marsh or a pond as they may be harmful to existing oyster populations.

 E-Waste Collection - The Town will collect your old TVs and computers for recycling.
 Please place them at the curb separately for your trash collection day.
 These electronics are not allowed in the landfill and must be processed separately.